Azure/dev-community/azure-updates/SEPTEMBER2022.md

 ##### :dizzy: GA

-The Event Grid blob trigger handles events raised by a storage account and is now generally available.
+**The Event Grid blob trigger handles events raised by a storage account and is now generally available.**

-The extension allows you to reduce latency by triggering on an event subscription to the same blob container.
-The event subscription uses Event Grid to forward changes in the blob container as events for your function to consume.
+- The extension allows to reduce latency by triggering on an event subscription to the same blob container.
+- The event subscription uses Event Grid to forward changes in the blob container as events for your function to consume.

 [Documentation](https://azure.microsoft.com/updates/generally-available-azure-functions-extension-for-event-grid-blob-trigger/)